-In 1995, Amy founded Futurefarmers, an international collective of artists, activists, researchers, farmers and architects who work together to propose alternatives to the social, political and environmental organization of space.
-Founded in 1995, their design studio serves as a platform to support art projects, an artist in residence program and their research interests.
-Futurefarmers use various media to deconstruct systems to visualize and understand their intrinsic logics; food systems, public transportation, education.
+In 1995, Amy founded Futurefarmers, an international collective of artists, activists, researchers, farmers and architects who work together to propose alternatives to the social, political and environmental organisation of space.
+Futurefarmers’ design studio serves as a platform to support art projects, an artist in residence program and their research interests.
+They use various media to deconstruct systems to visualise and understand their intrinsic logics; food systems, public transportation, education.
 Through this disassembly they find new narratives and reconfigurations that form alternatives to the principles that once dominated these systems.
 They have created temporary schools, books, bus tours, and large-scale exhibitions internationally.

 Amy received her BFA from San Francisco State University in Photography and her MFA from Stanford University.
 She has taught in the visual arts graduate programs at California College of the Arts in San Francisco and Stanford University.
 Amy is a 2009 Guggenheim fellow and has received grants from the Cultural Innovation Fund, Creative Work Fund and the Graham Foundation.